-This letter is for you and your child to discuss at home about what is and is not acceptable.
+This letter is for you and your child to have a discussion at home about what is and is not acceptable.

 If you would like to view the whole policy or have any questions please feel free to contact the IT Leader to arrange a meeting.